Timinator2000/Algorithm_X/03 - AlgorithmXSolver/01 - the AlgorithmXSolver.md

 from AlgorithmX import AlgorithmXSolver
 ```

-__This import statement will not work in your coding environment.
-You will need to copy all of the following code into your source file.__
+__This import statement will not work in your coding environment unless you have the ability to import from files other than your main code file.
+In an IDE like Codingame, you will need to copy all of the following code into your source file.__

 ```python
 #  This solution uses Knuth's Algorithm X and his Dancing Links (DLX):